RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Introduction

-In fact the second condition in the theorem above admits several reformulations in terms of states, pure states and approximation of representations Some of our results can be thus considered as dynamical versions of Theorem 2.4]{ExelLoring}.
-Moreover as a byproduct we obtain a new characterisation of the RFD property in the spirit of \cite{ExelLoring}: a $C^*$-algebra $A$ is RFD if and only if any irreducible representation of $A$ can be approximated pointwise in the SOT-topology by finite-dimensional irreducible representations.
+Moreover as a byproduct we establish a new, even in the absence of a group action, characterisation of the RFD property in the spirit of \cite{ExelLoring}: a $C^*$-algebra $A$ is RFD if and only if any irreducible representation of $A$ can be approximated pointwise in the SOT-topology by finite-dimensional irreducible representations (Corollary \ref{RFDnew}).

 As a particular case of the theorem above we obtain a characterization of RFD property for C*-algebras of semidirect products of groups by amenable groups.
 What is more, our methods apply also directly in the purely group-theoretic context of semidirect products of groups, and lead to characterisations of the MAP property, the \emph{RF (residual finiteness) property} and \emph{property FD} of Lubotzky and Shalom (\cite{LubotzkyShalom}).
-We mention a few of the examples of the resulting statements, referring for more of them to Sections \ref{sec:Semidirect} and \ref{sec:Examples}.
+We mention a few of the examples obtained from the resulting statements, referring for further results of this type to Sections \ref{sec:Semidirect} and \ref{sec:Examples}.

 \begin{corx} Let $H$ be a finitely generated group with the property FD (for example, the free group $F_n$ or a surface group or any finitely generated amenable RF group).
-Then \begin{itemize} \item [(i)] for any amenable RF group $G$, $H\rtimes G$ has FD.
+Then \begin{itemize} \item [(i)] for any amenable RF group $G$, $H\rtimes G$ has FD;

-\item [(ii)] for any amenable MAP group $G$, the C*-algebra $C^*(H\rtimes G)$ is RFD.
+\item [(ii)] for any amenable MAP group $G$, the C*-algebra $C^*(H\rtimes G)$ is RFD;

 \item [(iii)] for any MAP group $G$, the group $H\rtimes G$ is MAP. \end{itemize}

 On the other hand, let $H$ be a group with property (T).
 Then \begin{itemize} \item [(iv)] if $H$ is MAP, then for any MAP group $G$, $H\rtimes G$ is MAP;